Results 1 to 10 of 25

 Thanks!
 Very informative and easy to follow...
 Maybe you made it look to easy...

-Life is tough, it's even tougher if your stupid.
+Life is tough, it's even tougher if you're stupid (John Wayne)

-If your not angry, your not paying attention...
+If you're not angry, you are not paying attention (Ralph Nader)

 -